 What explains this?
 Does the anxiety of strange times actually make us dream more?
 Probably not.
 Researchers are citing a different cause for all these dreams.
 As I said, more sleep is definitely playing a role.
 We are probably witnessing a phenomenon called REM rebound for a number of people.
 REM rebound is the lengthening and increasing frequency and depth of rapid eye movement sleep which occurs after periods of sleep deprivation.
-People were losing sleep from work, and now they are catching up and dreams and running rampant.
+People had been losing sleep from work, and now they are catching up, so dreams are running rampant.

 Sleep disruption leads to more memory of dreams

-Another important factor to consider: waking up is imperative to remembering your dreams.
+Another important factor to consider: waking up is imperative to remember your dreams.
 The more you wake up during the night, the more of your dreams you will remember.